smalltalk-ai/botpress-messenger/README.md

 First, you will need to [download and install](https://ngrok.com/download) it.

 ```
   npm install -g ngrok
 ```

 Once you have ngrok installed globally, you can open a tunnel using the following command:

 ```
   ngrok http 3000
 ```

-After, take the given URL to set the **hostname** of your configuration.
+After, like for others, you get the given URL to set the **hostname** of your configuration.

 > **Be careful:** You will need to reset your **hostname** every time you restart ngrok because your URL is not fix and it will change each time.